bhochhi/cloud-native-guide/README.md

 Kubernetes
 ---
-- a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
-- a tool used to manage or orchestrate clusters of containerized applications.
+A tool used to manage or orchestrate clusters of containerized applications.

 ### Concepts